zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/fan-out-fan-in.png"  width="800" />

 Note:
-Call functions in parallel, gather result and do something else.
+We can call functions in parallel, gather result and do something else.

 There are 3 more patterns on official documentation.

-Let's jump into coding and see how does it work in practice
+Let's jump into coding trying to apply it to the problem and see how does it work in practice

 ---